ericholscher/ericholscher.com/site/blog/drafts/arguing-for-inclusivity.rst

 =======================

 Large changes often start with small things.
-Small things are not done because they aren't large enough.
+Those small things are often not done because they are small.
 Changing language is a small thing, but it has a large impact.